Extended Forecast Discussion

 ...Guidance/Predictability Assessment...

-The WPC medium range guidance suite was primarily derived from a
+Accordingly, the WPC medium range product suite was mainly derived

 ...Weather/Hazards Highlights...